Bee0510/Jazzee/README.md

 ## Getting Started

-To get started with Jazzee, follow the instructions below:
+To get started with Jazzee, follow these instructions:

 1. **Clone the Repository:**
    ```bash